afollestad/material-dialogs/README.md

 ![Example 1](/art/example1.png)

-On Lollipop (API 21), the Material dialog will automatically match the `positiveColor` attribute to the `colorAccent` attribute of your styles.xml theme.
+On Lollipop (API 21), the Material dialog will automatically match the `positiveColor` (which is used on the positive action button) to the `colorAccent` attribute of your styles.xml theme.

 ---